 21. Varan Bhaat – Goan Vegan Lentils Curry

 Here’s another tasty Goan delight for people who follow a plant-based diet.
-Varan Bhaat is a staple in Goan and Marathi cuisine that plays an essential role in Goan wedding meals.
-More importantly, the Hindus also offer this dish to Ganapati on Ganesh Chaturthi festival.
+Varan Bhaat is a staple in Goan and Maharashtrian cuisine that plays an essential role in Goan wedding meals.
+More importantly, the Hindus also offer this dish to Ganapati on the Ganesh Chaturthi festival.

 Varan Bhaat mainly consists of rice, pigeon pea dal (lentils), and an array of spices such as cumin seeds, turmeric powder, jaggery, and asafoetida.
 The ingredients list varies depending on the regional variations.
 As for the Goan version, the locals love to add coconut for a touch of sweetness.